meganz/MEGAcmd/contrib/docs/DEBUG.md

 ```

 ### Linux
-By default, whenever MEGAcmdServer is executed, it will log the output into
+By default, whenever MEGAcmdServer is executed, it will log the output to `$HOME/.megaCmd/megacmdserver.log`.
-$HOME/.megaCmd/megacmdserver.log.

 If you want to launch it manually execute in a terminal: